24/7 Help Line (844) 424-9283

 • Get your prepared emergency plan and go over it together.

-• Listen to the news, radio or continue to check for updates regarding the storm.
+• Listen to the news, or radio or continue to check for updates regarding the storm.

 • Put pets and farm animals in a safe place.